simonsejse/FastoLangCompiler/README.md

-# Compiler & Interpreter for the Fasto Language
+# Compiler & Interpreter for Fasto

 This is a compiler and interpreter for the Fasto programming language.
 The source code resides in the `Fasto` directory.